-Perched on Moose Island and connected to the mainland by causeways, Eastport's walkable downtown includes 29 buildings on the National Historic Register, many filled with charming gift shops, delicious bakeries and salty pubs.
+Perched on Moose Island and connected to the mainland by causeways, Eastport’s walkable downtown includes 29 buildings on the National Historic Register, many filled with charming gift shops, delicious bakeries and salty pubs.
 The edges of the town are lined with old sea captain homes and the harbor is filled with traditional lobster fishing boats.
+The town is also home to one of the best lobster shacks in Maine, Quoddy Bay Lobster, which serves up delicious Maine lobster rolls in a rustic setting with ocean views.
 For more on the lobster fishing village of Eastport, click here.

 5. Cutler, Maine